MoserMichael/cppcombinator/README.md

 # Bounded buffer

-This parser library has one optimization for the read ahea buffer: if one is parsing a top level rule then all input is discarded when the top level rule has been parsed:
+This parser library has one optimization for the read ahead buffer: if one is parsing a top level rule then all input is discarded when the top level rule has been parsed:
 In the previous example the following rule is a top level rule PAny<15, PSeq<16, MultExpr, Add, Expr >, MultExpr>   - it stands for a repetition of a choice of either one of: MultExpr or the nested sequence PSeq<16, MultExpr, Add, Expr >.
 For each instances after the first repetition has been parsed we can discard all input up to that point.
 This should keep the lookahead buffer bounded for most cases. (however the lookahead buffer will be reallocated if you really need a larger buffer).

-Actually this seems to be a novel solution - i haven't seen this solution in any other PEG based parser.
+# Parser rule reference

-# Parser reference
+a reference of all parsing rules provided by this library:

 ## Parser combinators